OpenKnowledgeMaps/headstart-vue/CONTRIBUTING.md

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What OS or browser experiences the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

 ### Feature requests
 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to you to make a strong case to convince the project's maintainers of the merits of this feature.
-Please provide as much detail and context as possible.
-Use our [template](https://github.com/OpenKnowledgeMaps/headstart-vue-example/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) to write a feature request.
+We will carefully review all requests.
+Please provide as much detail and context as you possibly can - and use our Use our [template](https://github.com/OpenKnowledgeMaps/headstart-vue-example/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) to write it.
+Feature requests that fit the scope of the project better are more likely to be picked up for implementation.
+For more information on the scope of the project please visit our [roadmap] (https://github.com/OpenKnowledgeMaps/open-discovery/blob/master/roadmap.md).

 #### Short and descriptive feature title